 Such is the amusement to which I allude in this post's title

 But, we enjoyed walking from our room, in the farthest "Ocean Tower" building, via the long gently curving corridor, covered but open to the air.
 It is a gallery housing the hotel's eclectic art collection.
-Many Asian objects & sculpture, some native Hawaiian pieces... with a sprinkling of European things loosely bridging these three cultural contexts for the Island.
+Many Asian objects & sculptures, some native Hawaiian pieces... with a sprinkling of European things loosely bridging these three cultural contexts for the Island.

 All of which presented interest on several levels, intriguing one to dawdle at times or to pace more briskly when we were heading to the parking lot.
-We became quite familiar with its scope during our frequent passing... we enjoyet it inside many moods.
+We became quite familiar with its scope during our frequent passing... we enjoyed it inside many moods.

-Hilton had been invited, before China opened, to come buy and make some precision copies of ancient work... the pieces we are seeing here.
+Hilton had been invited, before China opened, to come buy and make some precision copies of ancient sculptural work... the pieces we are seeing here.
 Some very impressive.

 Many pieces also were from Thailand, Burma & Indonesia...